 SyncE – ITU G.8264/Y.1364

-SyncE is very similar to recovered timing in that is uses the incoming signal to recover the frequency reference.
+SyncE is very similar to recovered timing in that it uses the incoming signal to recover the frequency reference.
 Some packets containing metadata about reference quality are also transmitted across the link.
 SyncE can be distributed using copper interfaces.
 Support for SyncE over copper should be verified with manufacturers, as not all support this feature.
 Many packet microwave radios support SyncE as well.

 PTP – Precision Time Protocol - IEEE 1588-2008

-PTP is different than the other distribution technologies because it does not use the transporting signal itself to convey the reference.
+PTP is different from other distribution technologies because it does not use the transporting signal itself to convey the reference.
 PTP uses timestamps within packets to convey time information between nodes.
 In this way, it can measure the delay between nodes (characterize the link) and correct ToD for communications link delay.
 PTP also supports phase distribution in certain applications.
 Note that PTP assumes symmetrical delay in the forward and reverse paths; therefore, ToD and phase will be inaccurate over a link with uncompensated asymmetry.
 PTP supports static asymmetry compensation via manually-entered asymmetry correction settings.
 Asymmetry will not affect frequency reference delivery.

-PTP has “profiles” which define what the protocol transfers: time, frequency, or both.
+PTP has “profiles” that define what the protocol transfers: time, frequency, or both.
 In all cases, PTP works best when every element in between two nodes supports the PTP profile being used.
 Each node in a PTP system can function as one of four types: grandmaster, boundary clock, transparent clock, or slave clock.

 Transparent clocks are not common in the industry and in some PTP profiles they are not permitted.
 Transparent clocks are not covered in this guideline.